The US and the Arab World: The Failures of Engagement

 RUSI Analysis, 18 Sep 2012

-By Dr Jonathan Eyal, Senior Research Fellow / Director, International Studies
+By Dr Jonathan Eyal, International Director and International Studies Director

 The recent protests in the Middle East may have been sparked by the anti-Islamic film produced in the US, but Middle Eastern opinion has been shaped to a much larger degree by US foreign policy rather than its cinematography.